comonicon/Comonicon.jl/page/index.md

 end # Dummy
 ```

+When called inside a project module (not `Main`), the `@command_main` macro will
+generate a precompile statement for your CLI entry, so the entry will get precompiled
-Then you can write a `deps/build.jl` script to install your CLI to `.julia/bin`
+while precompiling the project.
+Then you can write a `deps/build.jl` script to
+install your CLI to `.julia/bin`

 ```julia
 using Comonicon, IonCLI